-When using the Electronic Shutter on the IQ3 100MP Trichromatic, IQ3 100MP or IQ3 100MP Acromatic Digital Back with, for instance, a Technical Camera instead of the XF Camera Body, you control the shutter speed and other exposure settings via the Camera Controls on the IQ3 touch screen.
+When using the Electronic Shutter on the IQ3 100MP Digital Back with, for instance, a Technical Camera instead of the XF Camera Body, you control the shutter speed and other exposure settings via the Camera Controls on the IQ touch screen.
+Capturing with a remote release is also possible.
+Please ask your Phase One partner for an IQ3 100MP Electronic Shutter (ES) Cable Release Adaptor (P/N: 50300256).

 You first need to make sure that the Electronic Shutter is enabled on the Digital Back by selecting Menu > Camera > Electronic shutter > On.
 You then activate the Camera Controls by either pressing the ES icon on the touch screen, or by pressing the bottom right button.